 Learn more on our website’s Volunteer page.

-CTB WA is led by its director, Deb Kennedy, who is one of the camp’s co-founders, and an active leadership team.
+Sibling Strong is led by its director, Deb Kennedy, who is one of the camp’s co-founders, and an active leadership team.
 It is overseen by a Board of Directors.
-Camp To Belong Washington is a major activity of Sibling Strong, a private, non-profit organization whose purpose is to reunite siblings separated by foster or relative care and adoption, and to promote awareness of the need for Sibling Preservation Foster Homes.
-Camp To Belong Washington partners with Washington’s Department of Children, Youth, and Families.
+Sibling Strong SUMMER CAMP is a major activity of Sibling Strong, a private, non-profit organization whose purpose is to reunite siblings separated by foster or relative care and adoption, and to promote awareness of the need for Sibling Preservation Foster Homes.
+Sibling Strong partners with Washington’s Department of Children, Youth, and Families.

 Have more questions?